wmde/software.wikimedia.de/README.md

 This repo contains the resources of the [software.wikimedia.de website](https://software.wikimedia.de).

 The website uses the [Silex](silex.sensiolabs.org/) PHP micro-framework.
+It requires PHP 7.0 or later.

 ## Development

-Requires PHP 7.0+

 For running the application, run `php -S 0:8000` in `web`.
 No need to have a real server set up.